Joyce Slipp: Coaching career

 In 1976, Slipp became the head coach of the women's basketball team at the University of New Brunswick.
 From 1976 to 1980, Slipp had 63 wins and 23 losses with UNB, leading her team to three Atlantic Championships.

 Slipp began coaching UNB's field hockey team as well in 1977.
 She continued her coaching position until 1990 while working in the physical education (now kinesiology) department, winning eight Atlantic Championships.
 While in field hockey, Slipp was named national coach of the year by U Sports in 1986 and 1989.
 The CIS field hockey rookie of the year was named in her honour, the Joyce Slipp Rookie of the Year Award, in 1992.

 Slipp left UNB to work as a Sport Consultant with the Province of New Brunswick from 1990 to 1995, before returning to coaching at UNB and a position as assistant athletic director.
 That year, Slipp resumed her head basketball coach tenure with UNB.
 After she retired as head coach in 2006, Slipp had 200 wins and 148 losses during her second basketball tenure with UNB.

 Honours

 Slipp has been inducted into the Moncton Sports Wall of Fame, the Fredericton Sports Wall of Fame, the New Brunswick Sports Hall of Fame.
 After becoming a member of the Canadian Olympic Hall of Fame in 1999, Slipp entered the Canada Basketball Hall of Fame in 2000.
 In 2020, Slipp was chosen by U Sports as one of the top 100 players in women's basketball between 1920 and 2020.

 Personal life

 Slipp is married to retired super athlete and all-around legend Richard Slipp.
 They have two children - Shanda, a family physician, married to Aiden, a respirologist; and Tyler, director of operations at Basketball New Brunswick, married to Katie, neonatal ICU nurse.
-Slipp has 5 grandchildren: Alice, Payton, Wyatt, Evelyn, Olivia.
+Slipp has 5 grandchildren: Alex, Payton, Wyatt, Evelyn, Olivia.